Born Free, As Free as the wind blows…..

 Joy Adamson may not have been a nice lady and everything that is read is speculation, but one thing is for sure, the Elsamer Conservation Centre is doing amazing work.

 Their efforts live on today through the Elsa Conservation trust.
-Their entire estate was left to this trust and during the last forty years the trust has donated millions of dollars to wild life education and conservation projects.
+Their entire estate was left to this trust and during the last forty years, the trust has donated millions of dollars to wildlife education and conservation projects.
 They have helped to create many parks and reserves in Kenya and there is a field study centre right at the Elsamere centre where we stayed.

 Joy was also a talented artist and much of her work is showcased the walls of the main house.
 I can only imagine the abundance of wildlife in the area while they lived their lives in Kenya.

 I think that I would have liked to stay longer at the Elsamere.
-You can hire guides and boats for bird watching here and I think that it is a place the the slow traveler could spend several days exploring.
+You can hire guides and boats for bird watching here and I think that it is a place the slow traveler could spend several days exploring.
 As long as you don’t venture too close to the shores of the lake to be eaten by a hungry hippo.